Sarah Crover – Kinship and the River Cam: George Herbert’s Anthropocentrism Reconsidered

 (l.65-70)

 The consistent theme is one of reciprocity and balance: never take too much, do not befoul your resources, use nature’s gifts with due care.
 This position chimes nicely with his styling of the Cam as part of a motherly body that deserves respect and protection.
-While this approach is not unproblematic, Herbert seems to take quite seriously both the powers and duties of humanity.35 In a time where hierarchy was usually viewed as a positive and natural structure, a benevolent patriarch who takes seriously his responsibility to look after his human and environmental kin is at least several steps away from the “outrageous” anthropocentrism of which he is accused.
+While this approach is not unproblematic, Herbert seems to take quite seriously both the powers and duties of humanity.35 In a time where hierarchy was [→ page 173] usually viewed as a positive and natural structure, a benevolent patriarch who takes seriously his responsibility to look after his human and environmental kin is at least several steps away from the “outrageous” anthropocentrism of which he is accused.
 Moreover, his styling of Man as “high Priest” bears careful consideration.
 From a modern and secular perspective this term can take on a more negative valence than it would for Herbert and his contemporaries.
 As a clergyman himself, he would be intimately associated with the ideals of pastoral care expected of a priest for his flock.
-While “high Priest” might suggest to us heavy-handed power, as well as obscure, overwrought religious practices, in practical terms the priest, Rabbi, or minister of a congregation was always ultimately held responsible for the spiritual and often physical well-being of his congregants.36 As Dyck highlights, “Herbert’s priest figure here is not a worldly master but the gardener parson poet who attends to the wisdom of each creature in a world in which use and wonder accompany each other” (forthcoming).
+While “high Priest” might suggest to us heavy-handed power, as well as obscure, overwrought religious practices, in practical terms the priest, Rabbi, or minister of a congregation was always ultimately held responsible for the spiritual and often physical well-being of his congregants.36 As Dyck highlights, “Herbert’s priest figure here is not a worldly master but the gardener-parson-poet who attends to the wisdom of each creature in a world in which use and wonder accompany each other” (274).
 Herbert, we know from poems such as “The Windows” as well as the whole of The Country Parson, took the responsibilities of priesthood very seriously.
 While he held the position of leader and elucidator of holy mysteries, the priest must answer to God for any “sheep” he lost along the way.
 The head of a congregation was expected to prioritize the needs of his parishioners.
 Herbert would know that no aspect of the life of his parish would be too trivial to merit the attention of a truly dedicated minister.
 The Anglican minister feeds (the Eucharist), educates, and advises his flock.
 Reading Herbert’s words through the lens of practical pastoral care, rather than as a simple metaphor, changes the way we read “high Priest.”
 It is a subtle but significant difference: rather than some distant hierophant, we have instead someone who takes on an intimate, parental relationship with his flock.
 Even the terms “pastoral” and “flock” remind us of the non-human imagery associated with Christian fellowship in a community in which Christ is the Lamb of God.
 Thus, I argue, the meaning of the words in these lines is considerably blurred.
-The animals may only mutter assent to the high Priest Man, and he may be the holder of power and wisdom, but it is done on their behalf, with very real and accountable (to God) consequences if he should fail in his priestly care.
+The animals may only mutter assent to the high Priest Man, and he may be the holder of [→ page 174] power and wisdom, but it is done on their behalf, with very real and accountable (to God) consequences if he should fail in his priestly care.

 A similar nuancing of this hierarchy can be traced in Herbert’s “Man.”37 Herbert states,